ceejbot/no-more-unicorns/slides.md

 ---

+# [fit] I'm here for you.

+---

 # my new look

 ![original](assets/IcebreakerYamal-nucler.jpg)

 ^ That's an icebreaker ship smashing its way through arctic ice.
 That's a great job for an oblivious stubborn person, I think.
 That's what I pledge to be for you.
+I'm going to broaden my view as much as I can.

 ---